 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1200D does not offer wifi capability.
+In contrast, the 1200D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1200D and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the 1200D was followed by the Canon 1300D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Panasonic GH4 Manual.

 So what is the bottom line?
 Is the Canon 1200D better than the Panasonic GH4 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.